zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ## I. Lab Mission and Philosophy

 ### A. Research Mission
 The central ambition of our laboratory is to combine molecular biology, genetics, and computational approaches to improve our understanding of helminth (parasitic worm) biology and our ability to treat globally important human and animal parasitic infections.
 This includes discovering new drug targets, elucidating mechanisms of drug resistance, and developing new tools for parasite manipulation.
-Our work involves the direct study of mosquito-borne and soil-transmitted nematode parasites.
-To complement these efforts, we also exploit the experimental tractability of the model nematode *Caenorhabditis elegans*.
-We will strive to place all of our work in the context of a growing appreciation for and understanding of parasite genetic diversity.
+Our current work involves the study of mosquito-borne and soil-transmitted nematode parasites, as well as snail (vector) biology in relation to schistosome control.
+To complement some of our efforts, we exploit the experimental tractability of the model nematode *Caenorhabditis elegans*.
+We strive to place all of our work in the context of a growing appreciation for and understanding of parasite genetic diversity.

 ### B. Philosophy